-Perennial plants return year after year with little maintenance.
-Much of our current gardening and farming practices use annual plants, which are often much higher in maintenance since they need to be replanted each year.
-Trees and shrubs containing nuts, berries, and currants make excellent edible landscaping.
+Perennial edible landscaping plants return year after year with little maintenance.
+Much of our current gardening and farming practices use annual plants, which are often much higher in maintenance since they must be replanted each year and have shallower roots.

-These publications will help you understand how to keep your perennial fruit and nut plants thriving.
+These resources will help you understand how to keep your perennial fruits, nuts, herbs and vegetables thriving.

 Growing Currants, Gooseberries, and Elderberries in Wisconsin